 When your transaction is complete, you will receive a confirmation number via email.
 Your account will be updated immediately allowing you to operate your account.

-The library has two meeting rooms available to the public.
+The library has three meeting rooms available to the public.
 Please complete and submit the Meeting Room Application, available here.

 For more information, please contact the Patron Services Department.

 The library has several notaries on staff.
 The notary service is free of charge.
 For more information and availability contact the library at 630-773-1699 or email firstname.lastname@example.org.